 – Add the 300ml cold water and sparkling wine.
 Don’t stir it too much or the wine will foam up.

 – Pour into your chosen moulds until they are HALF FULL

 – Place the jelly into the freezer for a few minutes until its slightly set

-– Place the some of the berries and strawberries on top of the jelly and cover with a little more of the jelly mixture on top.
+– Place some of the berries and strawberries on top of the jelly and cover by pouring a little more of the jelly mixture on top.
 Set in freezer again

 – Top up the moulds with more mixture (if there’s room add more berries) and then set in the fridge now to set completely.
 About 4hrs.

 – To remove the jellies dip the bottoms of the moulds in boiling hot water for a few seconds